 Pursuant to the Conditions and the Master Trust Deed, the Delegate may, in certain circumstances, request the Certificateholders to provide an indemnity and/or security and/or prefunding to its satisfaction before it takes any action on behalf of Certificateholders.
 The Delegate shall not be obliged to take any such actions if not indemnified and/or secured and/or pre-funded to its satisfaction.
-Negotiating and agreeing to any indemnity and/or security and/or prefunding can be a lengthy process and may have an impact on when such actions can be taken.
+Negotiating and agreeing to any indemnity and/or security and/or security and have an impact on when such actions can be taken.